What are reimbursable expenses and how can you claim them?

 In general, it’s best to have a dedicated expense account for your business spending.
 While there’s no legal requirement for this as a sole trader (it’s mandatory for limited companies), a separate business account for your small business will prevent work expenses from becoming muddled with personal purchases and make it easier to monitor your company finances.

-A free business current account from Tide lets you tag income and expenditure with labels of your choice so that you can easily see what you’ve spent on a particular expense category.
+A free business bank account from Tide lets you tag income and expenditure with labels of your choice so that you can easily see what you’ve spent on a particular expense category.
 You can also add notes and scan receipts so you’re not left with several drawers worth of paper receipts.

 Your transactions can then be exported into a spreadsheet or accountancy software to make it easier for you or your accountant to enter the correct information on your tax return.